-According to Theorem 2 above, every metric space is a topological space.
-Is the converse also true, that is, is every topological space metrizable (i.e., does there exist a metric which induces the given topology)?
+The theorem above says that every metric space is a topological space.
+Is every topological space metrizable (i.e., there exists a metric which induces the topology)?
 We just saw that the answer is no (the indiscrete topology on a set with two or more elements).
 So it's natural to ask: which topological spaces are metrizable?
-The answer is a "big" theorem, which we will not get into:
+The answer is a "big" theorem which we will not go into: Theorem: A topological space is metrizable iff $\cdots$ .